surge-synthesizer/surge-synth-team.org/_posts/2020-02-16-surge-rack.md

 ---
 layout: post
 order: 4
-title: "Surge for Rack"
+title: "Surge XT for VCV Rack"
 summary: The elements of the Surge synthesizer are available as modules for VCV Rack.
 featured-img: surge-rack
 categories: [Synth]
 issue-tracker: "https://github.com/surge-synthesizer/surge-rack/issues"
 ---

-[Surge for Rack](https://surge-synthesizer.github.io/rack_manual) takes the Surge synthesizer and delivers it as a collection of modules for [VCV Rack](https://vcvrack.com).
-The modules expose our oscillators, effects, some of our filters, and our modulators.
+[Surge XT for VCV Rack](https://surge-synthesizer.github.io/rack_manual) takes the Surge XT synthesizer and delivers it as a collection of modules for [VCV Rack](https://vcvrack.com).
+The modules expose our oscillators, effects, filters, and more.

-You can read the entire manual at the link above, and can download the VCV Rack modules by adding Surge for Rack to your VCV Library the way you would any other free and open source modules.
+You can read the entire manual at the link above, and can download the VCV Rack modules by adding "Surge XT for Rack" to your VCV Library the way you would any other free and open source module collections.